 A parish is more than just a group of people that prays and rejoices in the sacraments together; they also play together, support each other in good times and bad, and work together to better the church and their community.
 St. Francis Xavier has a very active Parish Life program that assists parishioners with celebrations such as weddings and other sacraments, as well as funerals and bereavement, community outreach and support, Hispanic Ministry, and opportunities for parish-wide fellowship.

-The parish council of St. Francis Xavier Catholic Church assists the pastor through proposals on missionary, catechetical and apostolic initiatives.
+The pastoral council of St. Francis Xavier Catholic Church assists the pastor through proposals on missionary, catechetical and apostolic initiatives.
 Operating within specific bylaws, the council works with the clergy and church staff for the betterment of our parish.
-The parish council is open to any and all suggestions from parishioners; please contact council president Deacon Chris via email at csadowski@bellsouth.net.
+The parish council is open to any and all suggestions from parishioners; please contact Deacon Chris via email at csadowski@bellsouth.net

 Being a good steward is being a good disciple.
 All of us have been blessed.
 We have unique contributions to make to the work of the Church, both as individuals and as families.
 By sharing our time and talent, we have the opportunity to take ownership in the parish.